BritishMachineVisionAssociation/BMVC2021/meetings/20-01-29-3D worlds from 2D images in humans and machines..md

 Papers are invited covering aspects of 3D scene perception in humans and 3D uplift in machines including whole scene perception / uplift, object and body pose perception / uplift.
 Abstracts are not published and re-presentation of previous work is acceptable.

+## Submission Deadline 22nd November

+Papers are invited covering aspects of 3D scene perception in humans and 3D uplift in machines including whole scene perception / uplift, object and body pose perception / uplift.
+Abstracts are not published and re-presentation of previous work is acceptable. www.bmva.com

+## Call for Papers pdf

+A copy of the call for papers can be found [here]({{ site.baseurl }}{% link assets/events/20-01-29Call.pdf %}).

 ## Meeting Location

 The BCS has moved, the meeting will take place at: